Society of St. Vincent De Paul assistance programs Dayton and Montgomery County.

 Meet with a social worker for intensive and comprehensive, yet free, case management services to assist participants in reaching their goals.
 The Society of Saint Vincent may place people into safe and affordable transitional housing for up two years.
 Also work on creating and implementing action plans which include employment, personal finances, home management, personal development, education and permanent housing.

-While there are a few centers in Montgomery County, the main office is at 15 S St Clair St., Dayton Ohio.
+While there are a few parishes, centers, and many volunteers in Montgomery County, the main office is at 15 S St Clair St., Dayton Ohio.
 Call (937) 222-3661 for intake.